filters.lib

 Where:

-• bv: zeros as a bank of parallel signals
+• bv: transfer-function numerator as a bank of parallel signals

-• av: poles as a bank of parallel signals
+• av: transfer-function denominator as a bank of parallel signals

 (fi.)allpassn1mt